augustine0890/java-path/recursion/note.md

 ## Disadvantages
 - Large space requirements --> each method call will remain in the stack until the base case is reached.
 - Greater time requirements --> each time the method is called, the stack grows and the final answer is returned when the stack is popped completely.
+- Recursive code is slower than the iterative code.